HomeLatest NewsOpinionHow can focusing on human behaviour build a stronger cyber risk-aware culture

 A risk-aware culture is critical to the development of a strong cybersecurity environment.
 We should build a risk culture among management and stakeholders as an added benefit or reward rather than a burden on the firm's personnel.

-A -aware organisational culture safeguards customers, the brand, and the bottom line.
+A risk-aware organisational culture safeguards customers, the brand, and the bottom line.
 Potential concerns can be raised, acknowledged, and resolved in advance when all stakeholders—from the CEO and board to the newest interns—are aware of the risk involved in every action.
 Unexpected problems are less likely to arise.
 And when they do occur, the consequences are usually less severe.

 5 Golden rules to develop Cyber Risk-Aware Culture